Spring Sale: Get 50% Off All Plans Prices go back up April 1

 Learn how to use the Booknetic REST API (v1.0.0) to manage appointments and customers.

-All endpoints in this documentation are relative to:
+All endpoints in this guide are relative to:

 /wp-json/booknetic/v1

-In a typical WordPress installation, the full URL is:
+In a typical WordPress installation, the full base URL is:

 https://your-domain.com/wp-json/booknetic/v1